 How a web application can improve control in illegal orchid trade

 To make it easier to follow the trade routes of orchid smuggling, a web application that can identify illegally traded orchids is desired.
-This application could be used on laptops/desktops and smartphones/tablets by taking pictures of flowers, leaves or underground tubers and uploading the pictures to a website.
-A simple workflow of the application can be found in figure 2.
+This application could be used on laptops or desktops as well as mobile devices by taking pictures of flowers, leaves or underground tubers and uploading the pictures to a website.
+A simple flowchart of the application is shown in figure 2.
 In this project the focus was on creating the website and integrating the identification application for pictures taken of flowers of slipper orchids.
 This application is currently under development at Naturalis.